 Waitzman, N., Bannister, S., Siddiqui, Z., and Strenio, J. Who would be newly eligible for coverage under the Healthy Utah Plan, or full Medicaid expansion?
 A demographic and labor market profile.
 July 2014.

 "Time Heals All Wounds?
-A Capabilities Approach Framework for Intimate Partner Violence" under review at Feminist Economics
+A Capabilities Approach Framework for Intimate Partner Violence" under review

 Works in Progress

 "Prevalence and Educational Outcomes of Teen Dating Violence" (with Norman Waitzman and Kris Campbell)